 When any diagnosis is made, the next step is always to identify the treatment options, choose one and implement it.
 Sometimes this decision is easy, but often it requires a little more thought and research.
 When it comes to a diagnosis of ADHD there seems to be a consensus among most teachers that some children need Ritalin.
 Many parents, however, feel that medication for ADHD is dangerous and should be avoided at all costs.

-In order to gain a better understanding of how ADHD medications work, I visited Dr Shabeer Jeeva, a psychiatrist at the ADHD clinic in South Africa which has a patient base of over 10 000.
+In order to gain a better understanding of how ADHD treatments work, I visited Dr Shabeer Jeeva, a psychiatrist at the ADHD clinic in South Africa which has a patient base of over 10 000.
 Dr Jeeva is personally affected with ADHD, as are his two children.

 Before delving too deeply into the different medications, it must be made very clear that there is a definite biological component to ADHD.
 In fact, at the end of September 2010 a study was completed by British researchers, which found that “children with ADHD were more likely to have missing or duplicated segments of DNA” (The Lancet).
 These DNA anomalies result in lowered levels of two neurotransmitters in the brain: dopamine and noradrenaline.

 Dopamine’s function is primarily to focus our attention and help us identify signals in our environment, such as a disapproving glance from a parent when misbehaving.
 In addition, it is strongly connected with the pleasure centres of the brain.
 This means that when we are doing an activity we enjoy, dopamine is released, thereby keeping our attention focused.
 Noradrenaline’s function is to control our behaviour and limit impulsive outbursts.
 The levels to which these neurotransmitters are decreased vary from person to person and with the type of ADHD experienced: there is the inattentive type (lowered concentration), the hyperactive type and the combined type, which makes up 64% of the ADHD community.